Rokiis1/roadmap/6.Module/test_managment.md

         **Example:**

-        music streaming application.
+        Music streaming application.
 The application has various features like searching for songs, creating playlists, playing songs, and sharing playlists with friends.

         1. **Users can select a song to play:** This is the first step in the music playing process.
 If users can't select a song, they won't be able to listen to music.